 Add To Favorites

-Design an envelope for each caregiver.
+Students design an envelope for each caregiver.
 Draw the character on the back of the envelope.
 On the front write information about a caregiver that could help match an animal with that person.

-Build a colored-pencil easel.
+Students build a colored-pencil easel.
 Gather six same-length colored pencils (red, orange, yellow, green, blue, and violet) and four rubber bands.
 Ask a partner to help.
 Hold the red, orange, and yellow pencils together with the erasers lined up.
 Wrap a rubber band around them near the eraser.
 Hold the green, blue, and yellow pencils so the tips line up.
 Wrap a rubber band near the tips.
 Hold the violet pencil with the blue pencil.
 Pull the red pencil tip down to meet the violet and blue pencil erasers.
 Wrap a rubber band around these three pencils.
 Pull the orange, green, and violet pencils together.
-Wrap a rubber band around them to complete your pyramid pencil easel.
+Wrap a rubber band around them to complete the pyramid pencil easel.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho